Kubernetes PetSets

 Kubernetes Networking 101

 The user does not need to care about physical placement anymore.
-The unit of work has changed and becomes a service.
+The unit of work has changed and become a service.
 The administrator only needs to care about services, such as the amount of CPU, RAM, and disk space.
 The unit of work presented is now at a service level.
 The physical location is abstracted, all taken care of by the Kubernetes components.

-The scheduling of containers is on a homogenous pool of resources.
+Containers are scheduled using a homogenous pool of resources.
 The VM disappears, and you think about resources such as CPU and RAM.
 Everything else, like location, disappears.

 Kubernetes pod and label